 As mentioned above, when an antenna is mounted low to the surface the vehicle rests on (trailer hitch mount for example), a goodly amount of the return current is forced to flow through the lossy surface under the vehicle.
 If we mount the antenna higher on the vehicle, and place as much metal mass (directly) under it as we can, more of the return current flows in the body of the vehicle.
 This reduces, but does not eliminate ground losses.
 Higher mounting typically results in a 3 dB to 5 dB increase in field strength; an obvious worthy goal.

 The NVIS Myth

-By the way, NVIS is very difficult to accomplish at frequencies higher than about 5 MHz, and impossible over 8 MHz.
+What's more (in difference to on-line resources), NVIS is very difficult to accomplish at frequencies higher than about 5 MHz, and impossible over 8 MHz.
 Yet, at least two antenna manufacturers openly state their antenna's NVIS capability up to, and including 30 MHz.
 Perhaps the only bigger myth, is the SWR myth!

 The SWR Myth

 There are several inexpensive ways to measure an antenna's input impedance with a fair degree of accuracy, typically ±5%.
 The MFJ-259B is one.
 If you have, and know how to use, antenna modeling software like EZNEC, you can get fairly close to an antenna's real-world efficiency by comparing the measured parameters against calculated ones.

 If you have the acreage, the right kind of test equipment, a fair knowledge of antenna theory, some cash liquidity, and a whole lot of time on your hands, you can even measure the signal strength at any given angle of radiation within a few percentage points.
 Alas, most amateurs don't have these facilities, so they resort to the SWR myth.